Seoul Street Food - Part 1

 Beer Baekdusan Hefeweizen

-The Beer Cass is a common Korean beer, with a pale straw yellow colour, aroma of wheat and malt.
-Body is light, crisp, and dry, with moderate amount of carbonation, tastes of wheat, corn, rice, and hops, refreshing and grainy with a dry finish.
+The Beer Cass is a popular South Korean beer, a non-pasteurized lager style beer, brewed by Oriental Brewery in Gangnam district, Seoul, South Korea.
+It has a bright straw golden colour, with aromas of hay, white rice, corn, and grass.
+The body is light, crisp, and dry, with moderate amount of carbonation, and tastes of wheat, cornflakes, biscuits, and malt.
+Has a refreshing grainy sweet flavour, with a dry finish.
+A popular manner of drinking this is to mix it with plain soju.

 Beer Cass